hub-se/PSP-UPPAAL/README.md

-# Property Specification Patterns for UPPAAL (PSP-UPPAAL)
+# Property Specification Patterns for UPPAAL

 Specifying properties in a temporal logic is typically difficult and error-prone, even for experts in formal methods.
 To ease the specification of properties, specification patterns for qualitative [1], real-time [2] and probabilistic [3] properties have been proposed and eventually [aligned](http://ps-patterns.wikidot.com/) [4] in literature.
 However, they are not connected to existing model checkers and therefore not used in practice---despite their benefits of easing the specification.